musevarg/Airport-Pickup/README.md

 ### Progressive Web App

-This app can run within a web browser and standalone as a [progressive web app](https://developers.google.com/web/progressive-web-apps/) on Android devices.
+The app can run within a web browser and standalone as a [progressive web app](https://developers.google.com/web/progressive-web-apps/) on Android devices.

 iOS does not allow progressive web apps to fetch the user's location (yet), but the app can be installed on iOS and will run normally up